NRCHKB/NRCHKB.github.io/content/wiki/nodes/characteristics/index.md

     parent: "nodes"
 weight: 60
 toc: true
-contributors: ["crxporter","djiwondee","radokristof","caitken-com","Shaquu"]
+contributors: ["crxporter", "djiwondee", "radokristof", "caitken-com", "Shaquu"]
 ---

 ## What is that

 A Service node is made up of one or more characteristics.
-The Characteristic Properties tell Home.app to adapt its display to the chosen settings.
+The Characteristic Properties tell the Home.app to adapt its display to the chosen settings.
 It also allows you to define default values and usage limitations.

 {{< alert icon="💡" >}}The Characteristics available for each service are displayed on each page of the [Service]({{< ref "/wiki/service/" >}} "Service") section and information about each characteristic in the [Characteristic]({{< ref "/wiki/characteristic" >}} "Characteristic") section.{{< /alert >}}